Alexiuszz/book-club-server/README.md

-# book-club-server
+# Book Club Server
- Server for book club server, with PostgreSQL DB
+ NodeJs Server for the bookclub website, with Postgresql DB.